Living with WM

-WM presents a vast range of symptoms before diagnosis, which can involve extreme fatigue, night sweats, lack of concentration, increasing susceptability to infections such as shingles, breathlessness, sinus problems, possible weight loss or gum and nosebleeds.
+WM presents a vast range of symptoms before diagnosis, which can involve extreme fatigue, night sweats, lack of concentration, increasing susceptibility to infections such as shingles, breathlessness, sinus problems, possible weight loss, gum and nosebleeds and tingling in the extremities due to nerve damage.
+Although WM is a Lymphoma, only a small proportion of patients have swollen lymph glands - typically under the armpits or around the neck, found manually or by scans.

 In most cases the disease is slow moving (indolent), giving patients and doctors time to assess progress.
 Often the first symptoms are spotted by partners and may be confused with other diseases such as early MS, particularly if there is peripheral neuropathy (sensory nerve damage in hands or feet - usually tingling or discomfort) caused by the disease.

-In a number of cases WM is symptomless and is picked up by a routine extended blood test which includes immunoglobulins.
+In a number of cases, WM is symptomless and is picked up by a routine extended blood test which includes immunoglobulins.
 The patient may then be placed on 'Watch and Wait'.
-In some people it may never develop as full WM - sometimes called 'smouldering WM'.
+In some people it may never develop into full WM - sometimes staying at a precursor stage, called 'smouldering WM or MGUS'.(Monoclonal Gammopathy of Undetermined Significance.)

-The pathway for many patients is treatment resulting in remission then retreatment with a different therapy after relapse.
+The pathway for most patients is treatment resulting in remission to varying degrees, then re-treatment with a different therapy after relapse.
 As therapies have become more effective, the time to relapse has become longer and recent developments give the increasing promise of treating WM as a chronic disease which will be controlled in the long term, not unlike diabetes.
 For many, the main challenge will be dealing with the side effects of chemotherapy rather than the disease itself.
+Long term fatigue is common in WM, even after successful treatment.

 It's important psychologically for most patients to take control of their disease, rather than seeing themselves as victims, and learn to live with it and negotiate their 'journey'.
-Many become expert patients, reading about new treatments (perhaps setting up Google alerts to flag up news), attending support groups and involving themselves with online forums.
-Many choose to keep key blood test results on a spreadsheet to see how treatment affects them and compare their day to day feelings with the latest results.
-This may be a little alien to the average passive patient, but no doctor will fail to give you your results if you ask.
+Many become expert patients, reading about new treatments (perhaps setting up Google alerts to flag up news), attending support groups and involving themselves with on line forums.
+Many choose to keep key blood test results on a spreadsheet to see how treatment affects them and compare their day-to-day feelings with the latest results.
+This may be a little alien to the average 'passive' UK patient, but no doctor will fail to give you your results if you ask.

-Sometimes dealing with the side effects of WM help the patient to be more positive.
-For instance some suffer from gastric reflux which can be easily controlled with daily medication such as Lanzoprazole and others from sinus infection which can be sorted by a simple operation.
-Even nerve damage can be tested to see if it's likely to be reversible after treatment.
+Sometimes dealing with the side effects of WM helps the patient to be more positive.
+For instance some suffer from gastric reflux which can be easily controlled with daily medication such as Lanzoprazole and others from persistent sinus infections which can be sorted by a simple operation.
+Even nerve damage (from WM itself or from Chemotherapy) can be tested electrically to see if it's likely to be reversible after treatment.

-It's inevitable that partners, relatives or carers come to feel more under pressure than sufferers.
+It's inevitable that partners, relatives and carers come to feel more under pressure than sufferers.

-Finally remember that you have the right to a second opinion in the NHS and no caring doctor should resist your request if you feel you are not making progress.
+Finally- remember that you have the right to a second opinion in the NHS and no caring doctor should resist your request should you feel you are not making progress.

 Lifestyle and Diet